 Laser eye surgeries are becoming very popular for people who want to rid themselves of their corrective glasses of contacts.
 There are even eye surgeries to repair astigmatism, to implant contact lenses, and much more.
 Even with improving technology and techniques, these eye procedures do not always go perfectly.
 Side-effects or failed eye surgeries can potentially be painful and may have adverse results on your vision and eyes (eg: double vision).

 Getting on the road to a real recovery might take just one phone.
 Call us today to set up your free consultation and case evaluation.
 We will discuss your case, your legal options and what our injury law firm could do for you and your family.
-We have helped thousands of people since 1979.
+Our dedicated attorneys have helped thousands of people since 1979.
 We work for our clients on a contingency basis where you will not pay us or owe us anything unless and until we win your injury case.

 The San Bernardino eye injury lawyers at DiMarco | Araujo | Montevideo will come to you at your home or your hospital room if you are unable to come to our office.
 We are available to meet Monday through Friday between 8:30 am and 5:30 pm but we will also meet you, by appointment, in the evening and on Saturdays and Sundays.